WebOrigami/docs/src/content/framework/tutorial.md

 The `names` folder contains entries for three virtual files called `0`, `1`, and `2`.
 These files contain the corresponding name from an entry in `teamData.yaml`.

-<span class="tutorialStep"></span> Clear the preview address bar to return to the index page.

 ## Incorporate a virtual folder into a template

 If you have a folder that contains text, you can reference that folder inside a template.
 Graph Origami will take all the values (file contents) and inline them into the result.